-Tissue from a muscle biopsy is the gold standard for evaluation of CoQ10 deficiency, although skin fibroblasts, white blood cells, cerebrospinal fluid (CSF), and urine can also be used in some cases.
-Biopsied muscle tissue should be tested for reduced levels of CoQ10 and reduced activity of complex I+III and complex II+III of the mitochondrial respiratory chain (not performed at ARUP Laboratories).
+Tissue from a muscle biopsy is the gold standard for evaluation of CoQ10 deficiency, although skin fibroblasts, white blood cells (WBCs), cerebrospinal fluid (CSF), and urine can also be used for testing in some cases.
+Biopsied muscle tissue should be tested for reduced levels of CoQ10 and reduced activity of complex I+III and complex II+III of the mitochondrial respiratory chain (testing not performed at ARUP Laboratories).
 These tests can differentiate CoQ10 deficiency from other disorders with similar clinical findings but cannot differentiate between primary and secondary CoQ10 deficiency.

 Routine morphologic studies of muscle tissue can be useful but often do not yield definitive diagnostic information.
 Lipid accumulation is a common finding in both primary and secondary CoQ10 deficiency.